Tom Leith

-Tom Leith was an American football and basketball coach.
+Thomas S. Leith (1888 – August 24, 1960) was an American football, basketball, and track and field coach, athletics administrator, and politician.
 He was the head football coach at Adrian College in Adrian, Michigan for two seasons, from 1911 to 1912, compiling a record of 12–4.
 Leith was also the head basketball coach at Adrian from 1911 to 1913, tallying a mark of 4–9.
+He later served three terms as the mayor of Brighton, Michigan, and twice ran unsuccessfully for the Republican Party's nomination for the governor of Michigan.